oneapi-src/oneDPL/cmake/README.md

 The supported generator in the Windows environment is Ninja, we recommend using `-GNinja` in your cmake configuration.

 To avoid definition of macros for min and max if and when windows.h is included, oneDPL's cmake defines `NOMINMAX`.
-These macros conflict with standard library functions and oneDPL internal functions, and cause compiler problems.
+These macros conflict with standard library functions and oneDPL internal functions, and cause compilation errors.

 ### oneDPLConfig files generation